BasiukTV/aws-sandbox/automation/iac/iam_policy/terraform/README.md

 ## Provisioned Infra

 By default this Terraform configuration will provision:
-1. IAM Policy with specified permissions
+1. IAM Policy with specified permissions, attached to an IAM User (if provided).

 ## Input Variables (with example values)